Sarah Gaffen, Ph.D.

 - Postdoc, University of California at San Francisco

-- Gerald P. Rodnan Professor, Division of Rheumatology & Clinical Immunology
+- Gerald P. Rodnan Professor, Division of Rheumatology and Clinical Immunology

 - Director, Basic Rheumatology Research

 T cell derived cytokines are critical for mediating host defense against infectious disease, but they also mediate disease pathology in autoimmunity.
 A subset of CD4+ T cells, known as "Th17 cells" based on production of the cytokine IL-17, plays a key role in driving autoimmunity.
 Conversely, IL-17 and Th17 cells play important roles in fungal immunity, particularly in protection against opportunistic mucosal infections caused by the commensal yeast Candida albicans, first shown by Dr. Gaffen's group.
 IL-17 and its receptor are unique in structure and sequence from other known cytokines, and the Gaffen lab has been a leader in studying signaling pathways mediated by this this novel family of cytokines.
 In addition, antibodies against IL-17 and its receptor were recently approved by the FDA to treat autoimmune conditions, particularly psoriasis